• Breakfast Recipes

 After 24 hours, remove the lemons and elderflowers and strain the liquid through a muslin cloth.

-Muslin cloth or a nut milk bag is essential for straining the elderflower cordial.
+A muslin cloth or a nut milk bag is essential for straining the Elderflower cordial.

-The elderflower cordial will keep in the fridge for up to a month.
-Please make sure that the bottle within which you store the cordial is sterilised correctly.
-You can do this by washing it in warm soapy water and then placing it in the oven for 30 minutes at 100ºC.
+The Elderflower cordial will keep in the fridge for up to a month.
+Please ensure that the bottle where you store the cordial is sterilised correctly.
+You can do this by washing it in wa,rm soapy water and then placing it in the oven for 30 minutes a100 °CºC.

-Freeze the elderflower cordial in ice cube trays, then remove and store in silicon bags.
-You can keep this in the freezer for a year.
+Freeze the Elderflower cordial in ice cube trays, then remove and store it in silicon bags.
+You cstoreeep this in the freezer fup to or a year.

-Remove as much of the stems from the heads as possible when prepping.
+Remove as many stems as possible from the heads when preparing.

 The sugar syrup must not be hot before adding the flowers.
-A good way to check is if you can dip a finger into it, then the flowers can go in.
+A good way to check is if you can dip a finger into it; the flowers can go in.

 📖 Recipe